 Michelle Marciniak has four years non-profit experience and community based knowledge.
 Michelle currently works for TrueNorth Community Services as the Circles Coordinator.
 Previous work excelled in community collaboration and networking.
 Her passions include providing outreach programming to underprivileged youth and developing a strong volunteer foundation.
 Michelle loves her two dogs and enjoys summertime camping with her family.

-Nicole Gebben is the Client Services and Volunteer Coordinator for Senior Neighbors, Inc (SNI).
+Nicole Driesenga has been the Client Services and Volunteer Coordinator for Senior Neighbors, Inc (SNI) for the past five years.
 She oversees SNI’s five senior centers located in the Kent County area and all the volunteers it takes to run those centers.
-For this new VMAWM year she will be co-chairing the Special Events Committee.
-She loves working with seniors and especially all the seniors that volunteer at centers to make it a better place to come and “hang” out, although it’s not just seniors that volunteer at the centers.
+This will be Nicole’s third year as the Special Events Co-Chair for VMAWM.
+She loves working with seniors and especially all the seniors that volunteer at the centers to make it a better place to come and hang-out, although it’s not just seniors that volunteer at the centers.
 Nicole loves to get involved in all areas of her life both personal and professional.
-She has coached softball at the High School and travel ball levels for years, is currently on the Athletic Boosters for Hudsonville Schools, is the Public Relations Chair for MASC (Michigan Assoc. of Senior Centers) and even served on the board of M.O.P.S.
+She has coached softball at the High School and travel ball levels for years, is currently in her fifth year on the Athletic Boosters for Hudsonville Schools, is the Chairman of the MASC (Michigan Assoc. of Senior Centers) State Conference held in November, and even served on the board of M.O.P.S.
 (Mothers of Pre-Schoolers) years ago.
 She states, “I love getting involved with organizations I feel passionate about and VMAWM is definitely one of those organizations.
-I didn’t have a volunteer management background before taking on my current job and VMAWM has taught me so much and is always teaching me new things each time we get together.
-I hope to serve all of you well as I take on this new challenge on the VMAWM Board.”
+I didn’t have a volunteer management background before taking on my current job and VMAWM has taught me so much and is always teaching me new things each time we get together.”

 Angie Drier, Education Co-Chair email@example.com